AlexGLiu/UCI_bank_marketing/README.md

 # UCI_bank_marketing

-The data is gotten from https://archive.ics.uci.edu/ml/datasets/bank+marketing.
+The data is got from https://archive.ics.uci.edu/ml/datasets/bank+marketing.

 It is a practice for me to learn and try gradient boost method by using XGBoost package.